whitneyburton/portfolios/students/1606-back/raphael-barbo/20170111-Raphael-Barbo-Md4.markdown

 **From Brian H.** I have worked with Rapha before and it is always great to work with him.
 He and I work well together and contribute code harmoniously when we pair.
 Unfortunately I only got to work with Rapha for one afternoon on this project, but it was on a cool feature: the smart search, and was very rewarding.
 Rapha is a strong coder and has a relentless motor; he is always hungry for more code and new things to try.
 I look forward to seeing what he can accomplish after we leave Turing.

+**From Jean** Feedback for Raphael Barbo: Rapha is wonderful to work with.
+When pairing he is happy to let people try a solution, but has no problem questioning the solution.
+His happy, laid back attitude makes it easy to pair with him, even in stressful situations.
+He essential to creating smart search, and continued to work on it with David on a day I had to leave.
+This is my second project working with Rapha, and both times he has been an excellent team member

 _EVAL SCORES_

 ---